Click here to visit our sponsor Who Works In

 Unfortunately the MP4-17 was not one of McLaren's finest, though its tendency to oversteer certainly suited Kimi's style, whereas team-mate Coulthard hated it.

 The Finnish youngster got his season off to a great start thanks to a superb third at Melbourne, spoiled only by the fact that he was narrowly out-qualified by his Scots team-mate.
-When you think that this was the youngster's second season, you realise that Ron Dennis must have been feeling pretty chuffed with himself at having signed what must surely be a future World Champion.
+When you think that this was the youngster's second season, you realise that Ron Dennis must have been feeling pretty chuffed with himself.

-Despite not having the best package, Kimi demonstrated that he has the raw speed and courage of which champions are made.
-His battles with Montoya in Germany and Hungary were short but oh so sweet, the Finn refusing to be intimidated by the hard-charging Colombian.
+Despite not having the best package, Kimi demonstrated that he had the raw speed and courage of which champions are made.
+His battles with Montoya in Germany and Hungary were short but sweet, the Finn refusing to be intimidated by the hard-charging Colombian.

 At Magny Cours it so nearly came together, with the Finn just a few short laps away from a historic victory, however bad luck and inexperience meant that Kimi and his fans would have to wait just that little bit longer for that all-important first win.